Contaminated Land Management sub-programs

 - conducting/facilitating educational workshops for other staff within the councils

 - improving the knowledge of UPSS management and compliance in regional councils

 - preparing support documentation and conducting training to council staff in improve the long term contaminated land capacity of the regions

-All regional councils were considered and prioritised by the EPA based on
+All applications are considered and prioritised by the TRC based on:

 - the environmental sensitivity of the region

 - area specific contaminated sites issues known to the EPA